sarah-mclaughlin/docs/docs/dependency-manager.md

 ---
-id: dependency-manager-overview
+id: dependency-manager
-title: Overview
+title: Depedency Manager
-sidebar_label: Overview
+sidebar_label: Depedency Manager
 ---
 <br><br>
 The __Dependency Manager__ is as the name states, a dependency manager, for npm.
 Which means you can import and manage any package you need for better development.
 Enabling you control